 Introduction to Logical Functions in Excel

+There are various types of logical functions, some commonly used in Excel data operations.
 Logical functions in Excel work with conditions.
 They help deal with different situations accordingly.
 These functions perform work similar to IF-ELSEIF-ELSE statements in a programming language.
-All of these functions have simple syntaxes and they can be beautifully combined with other functions to obtain desired results.
-There are various types of logical functions some of which are commonly used in data operations in Excel.
+These functions have simple syntaxes and can be beautifully combined with other functions to obtain desired results.

 Types of Logical Functions in Excel